 Salesforce Batch API is based on SOAP principles and is optimized for real-time client applications that update small numbers of records at a time.
-Although SOAP API can also be used for processing large numbers of records, when the data sets contain hundreds of thousands of records, it becomes less practical, in those cases Bulk API is the best option.
+Although the SOAP API can also be used for processing large numbers of records, when the data sets contain hundreds of thousands of records, it becomes less practical, in those cases Bulk API is the best option.
 Batch API processes data in smaller batches than Bulk API, resulting in a higher API calls usage per operation on large volumes of data.

 When using the free edition of Dataloader.io, you are only allowed to have one task set up to send email notifications.
-Dataloader.io Professional and Enterprise Editions allow you to implement these in an unlimited amount of tasks.
+Dataloader.io Professional and Enterprise Editions allows you to implement these in an unlimited amount of tasks.

 Available for both Bulk and Batch APIs.
 This option allows you to select your import date format, choosing between American (MM/DD/YYYY) and European (DD/MM/YYYY) date formats.

 Available for Bulk API only, this mode guarantees that batches are processed one at a time in Salesforce (avoiding possible database contention).
 Be careful, this option may significantly increase the processing time for a load.

 Timeout allows you to set a limit to the maximum time a task can keep running.
 When the task reaches the timeout threshold it is cancelled automatically.
 The default timeout set by the system is 2 hours.